Skip to main content

 The plot, if you can figure it out, is some nonsense about evil experiments on a college campus that turned some of the students into mutant killers in the past.
 Now in the present, the evil Professor Jones (genre actor John Saxon) and his mutants have reappeared and are terrorizing the school and its occupants.
 Several of the students band together to keep themselves safe, while a reporter goes around with a crossbow armed with some type of drug needles to try and stop Jones and his mutants.

 Holy crap, was this movie God-awful!
 The script doesn’t bother to even superficially explain the premise or flesh out the characters, so you won’t know what the fuck is going on most of the time, how the events relate, or why you should even care.
 Characters just randomly appear with little to no backstory, so you don’t really give a damn what happens to them.
 Not that it matters, because the acting is so bad that you’ll find yourself praying for them all to die, to be spared the horror of witnessing their atrocious non-acting skills.
 You just sit back in disbelief as one bizarre event after another occurs, with zero understanding of how any of them relate to one another.
 The entire thing feels as if you started watching a movie at the last half hour, having missed most of it, so you’re unclear of what’s going on.
 You could fast forward and skip around to various scenes, and it won’t matter.
 I hope John Saxon was paid well to star in this crap, because he’s much too good an actor to be stuck in this mess.
 I imagine the writer/director who made this abomination was a fan of films like John Carpenter’s Prince of Darkness, and wanted to fill his movie with a bunch of creepy, cool things.
-Unfortunately, he forget to bother writing a coherent script, so you end up with this shit.
+Unfortunately, he forgot to bother writing a coherent script, so you end up with this shit.
 It’s not even one of those “so bad they’re good” flicks.
 This definitely falls into the category of “WTF did I just watch??”.

 Comments